likicv/usysml-test-cases/README.md

 the scope corresponding to uSysML v0.01 (spiral 1) includes the keywords `package`, `part`, `part def` keywords; and with just those three keywords it is possible to create quite complex, fully SysML v2 compliant models.
-An implementation corresponding to uSysML spiral 1 would be able to process any SysML v2 model.
 In other words, a uSysML model would be a valid SysML v2 model, paresable by any complete SysML v2 implementation; however the reverse is not true because the full SysML v2 specification includes many features beyond what is implemented in any uSysML verstion.
-The scope of uSysML for each version (or spiral) is fixed for the purpose of test cases and exploring practical issues relevant to the implementation of the SysML v2 textual notation.
+The scope of uSysML for each version (or spiral) is fixed for the purpose of test cases and exploring the practical issues relevant to the implementation of the SysML v2 textual notation.

-The following references have been used for this work:
+The following references are used in this work:
 - Kernel Modeling Language (KerML) (‘1-Kernel_Modeling_Language.pdf’)
 - OMG Systems Modeling Language (SysML) (‘2-OMG_Systems_Modeling_Language.pdf’)
 - [SysMLv2 Pilot Implementation Prototype](https://github.com/Systems-Modeling/SysML-v2-Pilot-Implementation)